yichen123/frontend-nanodegree-mobile-portfolio/README.md

 1. inline style.css into index.html
 1. async web font loading by using javascript

+the final score is 91 for mobile, which is good!

+### for part2:
+there are some angles that we can work into it.
+First the sliding pizza is overproduced, and only the pizzas that appearing on screen should be printed.
+FSL bug is another problem that we can work on.
+Also the pizza container generator can be move into a web worker.

+1. reduce the number of sliding pizzas.

 ### Getting started

 ####Part 1: Optimize PageSpeed Insights score for index.html